Spencerbuckner/World-Happiness-ML-Prediction/README.md

 ![](./visuals/avg_happiness_by_region.png)

-The highest scores all seemed to be centered around North America, Austrailia/New Zealand and Western Europe
+The highest scores all seemed to be centered around North America, Austrailia/New Zealand and Western Europe while the lowest scores were centered around Africa and Asia.

-Below is the findings for the top 10 average happiness scores:
+Below is our findings for the top 10 scores:

 ![](./visuals/top_10_by_country.png)